AlexWang-16/learn_javascript/README.md

 **09** - JavaScript Labels.
 JavaScript Labels provide a way for loops and code blocks to be labeled such that the `break` command can be applied to a code block or loop.
 Labels also support `continue` command for loops.

 To view this adventure, use NodeJS to execute this code in terminal: `node 09.js`

+---

+**10** - JavaScript Classes in ES6.
+JavaScript classes is syntatic sugar for programmers who are coming from a heavily object oriented programming language and paradigm.
+Under the hood, it uses functions and prototypes.
+All variables and methods in classes are public and cannot be made private because JavaScript does not have classes, only prototypes.
+We are also introduced to the concept of the constructor(), which is a specialized function specifically for classes in ES6.

+To view this adventure, use NodeJS to execute this code in terminal: `node 10.js`